The Whitest Kids U' Know: Television

 In early 2006, comedy producer Jim Biederman and WKUK sold a self-titled sketch show to Fuse after the group won the Best Sketch Group award at the Aspen Comedy Festival.
 Production of the first season took place in New York City during the summer of 2006.
 The Whitest Kids U' Know premiered on March 20, 2007.

 On July 12, 2007, Moore posted a message on WKUK's official website announcing that the second season of the show would move to Independent Film Channel (IFC).
 Due to what Fuse perceived as extreme comedy, the second season order came with limitations on content.
 However, the head of Fuse programming, Jennifer Caserta, left to become General Manager of IFC and brought the show with her to the network.
 At the time, Fuse and IFC were both part of Rainbow Media.
 According to Moore, the switch allowed for no commercial breaks, with vulgarities and obscene content uncensored.
 Production of the second season started on August 13, 2007, and premiered on IFC on February 10, 2008.
 The tenth episode of season two was broadcast live, with sketches performed on stage.
 Moore later stated the live episode was a response to the season being one episode short.

-The third season premiered on January 27, 2009 in the 10 p.m. time slot and was composed of ten half-hour episodes as well as twenty 15-minute episodes, with both formats airing on the network.

-The fourth season premiered on June 11, 2010, continuing with ten half-hour and twenty 15-minute episode formats.
+The third season premiered on January 27, 2009 and was composed of ten half-hour episodes and twenty 15-minute episodes, with both formats airing on the network.
+The fourth season premiered on June 11, 2010, retaining the previous season's episode formats.

 The fifth season premiered on April 15, 2011, and was the final season of the show.
 The format of ten half-hour episodes remained, with each episode ending with a segment of The Civil War on Drugs, a full-length film starring WKUK members reimagining the American Civil War as a war on drugs.

 Films

-Miss March

-Moore and Cregger wrote, directed, and starred in the 2009 comedy film Miss March.

-The Civil Wars on Drugs
+The Civil War on Drugs

-The Civil War on Drugs originally aired in segments during the fifth season of The Whitest Kids U' Know in 2011.
+The Civil War on Drugs originally aired as a series of ten sketches throughout the fifth season of The Whitest Kids U' Know in 2011.
+In May 2013, the sketches were given a standalone release as a ten-episode web series on The Whitest Kids U'Know YouTube channel.
 In December 2020, Moore revealed that the feature-length version of the film would be released with a commentary by him and the rest of the troupe.
-The Civil War on Drugs was released in its entirety on Prime Video in February 2021.
+The Civil War on Drugs was released in a feature film format on Prime Video in February 2021.